20nmccuch/Time-Series-Forecast-Snowflake-Streamlit/README.md

 <!-- ------------------------ -->
 ## Overview
 Duration: 30
+Reference: I referenced a previous quick start Time Series Forecasting with Zepl as a guide.
+[Time series forecasting with Zepl ([https://quickstarts.snowflake.com/guide/time_series_forecasting_zepl/index.html?index=..%2F..index#7])

-In this guide, we'll be walking you through how to build a time series forecasting model using streamlits data science notebook with data loaded from Snowflake's Data Marketplace!
+In this guide, I'll be walking you through how to build a time series forecasting model using streamlits data science notebook with data loaded from Snowflake's Data Marketplace!
 We will be forecasting on stock market close values. _Please note:_ This walk through is not to be used for investing purposes.
 This is intended to be used as a guide to demonstrate an example of how to use Streamlit and Snowflake.

 ### Prerequisites
 - Familiarity with Python